This page explains legal rights students have for protection of their academic records.

 Federal law requires Washington State University (WSU) to annually notify current students of their rights under the Family Educational Rights and Privacy Act (FERPA).
 Under FERPA, a student has the right to:

 3. Consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 Education records may be disclosed to school officials with a legitimate educational interest.
-A school official is a person employed by WSU in an administrative, supervisory, academic or research, or support staff position (including health staff and WSU police); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee (such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks).
+A school official is: a person employed by WSU in an administrative, supervisory, academic, research, or support staff position (including health staff and WSU police); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee (such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks).
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her educational responsibilities.
-WSU may disclose a student's education records to other institutions if the student seeks or intends to enroll in the other institution and the institution has requested the records.
+WSU forwards education records to other agencies or institutions that have requested the records and in which the student seeks or intends to enroll or is already enrolled so long as the disclosure is for purposes related to the student's enrollment or transfer.
 Information from a student's education records may be released to appropriate persons in connection with a health or safety emergency.

 4. File with the Department of Education a complaint concerning alleged failures by Washington State University to comply with the requirements of FERPA.
-Complaints should be addressed to the Family Policy Compliance Office, U.S. Department of Education, 400 Independence Avenue, SW, Washington, DC 20202-4605.
+Complaints should be addressed to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-8520.

 DIRECTORY INFORMATION: Washington State University may release directory information contained in a student's education records.
 "Directory Information" means information contained in an education record that would not generally be considered harmful or an invasion of privacy if disclosed.
 Directory information includes the following: name (including any former name), local and permanent addresses, telephone numbers, email addresses, major and minor fields of study, participation in officially recognized sports, weight and height of members of athletic teams, dates of attendance, enrollment status (e.g., undergraduate, graduate; full-time or part-time), grade level, status as graduate assistant and assignment, degrees, certificates, and awards received, including the President's Honor Roll, and the most recent previous educational institution attended by the student.
 Students may request that WSU not release directory information by indicating "restrict address" on WSU's zzusis Portal's address update screen, or by filing a written request with the Registrar's Office by the tenth day of the academic semester.